 Speaker services performed

-This process also involves removing and replacing or re-attaching the dust cap in order to accurately center the cone while gluing.
+This process also involves removing and replacing or re-attaching the dust cap in order to perform the essential task of accurately centering the voice coil during the process.
 Lead wires will also be replaced if necessary.
-I will inform you of the need for a complete reconing if the original parts are too worn to be serviceable.
-This process is recommended mostly if the original driver will be very difficult (or impossible) to source appropriate parts for a full reconing.
+I always test and examine the drivers first, and will inform you of the need for a complete reconing if the original parts are too worn or damaged to be returned to service by this method.

 Something that can be very worthwhile doing is rejuvenating speakers that have "good" cabinets but lack the quality of sound that we would demand from a good speaker.
 By "good" cabinets, I mean ones that are solidly built, and usually very attractive.
 Often older speakers (say, pre-1968) just weren't capable of the great sound my drivers provide, but they were still manufactured very well, with wood veneered cabinets and very solid jointwork.
 These speaker cabinets will sometimes still have great nostalgic value to their owners.

 What I do is remove all the old speaker parts, wiring, etc., then I rebuild the speakers with my high quality parts, crossovers and terminal connections, test them thoroughly, and you can enjoy music like never before!
 Even if the holes cut in the front of the box are not convenient, this can still be remedied by attaching an extra layer of MDF to the front with the appropriate holes cut into it.
 A typical project would be to use my PRO 005 woofer and PRO 002 M2 tweeter in a 1.5-2 cubic foot cabinet.
 In this case I would be installing a "kit" of parts that costs $334.00 / pair.
 If not too much cabinet modification is required, labor costs would be in the / to / range.
 If you think your speakers would benefit by this process, please contact me and we can discuss it.